 Measurements from the HSO spacecraft provide the “ground truth” to test simulations and models.
 It is therefore essential that scientific data be properly recorded, analyzed, released, documented, and rapidly turned into scientific results.
 Stringent budget environments and the associated decline in funding have been somewhat compensated by improvements in information technology making data analysis more efficient; however, the full spectrum of operations and data analysis for missions extends well beyond data analysis.

 For heliophysics missions, the mission science teams are assigned the task of ensuring the availability of well-calibrated data throughout the operational phase of the mission.
 Although the instrumental characterization task is ideally turned into a semi-autonomous process, degradation and other changes of the instrument operations require continuous monitoring and alteration of algorithms and data processing software by cognizant scientists.
 Access to these data and continuously updating quality factors can be difficult for those not directly connected to the mission teams.
-The has recognized these patterns and funds additional activities within the MO&DA program to facilitate a smooth data flow.
+The HPD has recognized these patterns and funds additional activities within the MO&DA program to facilitate a smooth data flow.
 All these activities undergo a regular competitive process, a senior review, where the level of support is adjusted according to the anticipated scientific productivity and mission maintenance requirements.

 The roadmap team strongly endorses the MO&DA program that supports turning raw measurements into robust data products for use in the scientific community.
 It also endorses the continuation of effective utilization of the calibrated data through competitive grants in the Supporting Research program (discussed above).
 The MODA component of the HPD addresses the Realize portion of the DRIVE initiative.